From the Provence of the Popes to the Luberon – Self-guided

 Day 2

-Day at leisure or loop via Vianney, St-Julien, St-Fortunat (47 km).
+A day off or a loop via Vianney, St-Julien, and St-Fortunat (47 km).

 Day 3